tiendatfw1118/mini-piano-learner/README.md

 - Input feels offset: tune `inputOffsetMs` in RemoteConfig; verify hit windows and BPM are correct.

 ## Known Bugs
-- When the BPM got increase, note judging logic will be messed, need investigating
+- When the BPM got increase, note judging logic will be messed, need investigating.
+- Apply more than two stems to test for drifting and test StemController usage.

 ## License